 They do offer excellent power and suction, as well as an extensive tool collection that will leave you feeling like all previous models are inferior.

-It’s cordless and has a small capacity; the latter of which you come to expect with cordless machines.
+It’s cordless and has a small capacity; the latter of which you come to expect with cordless vacuums.

-If you want a larger bin, you are better off sticking with a corded stick model such HV390UK or HV390UKT as the as these tend to be able to hold more.
+If you want a larger bin, you might be better off sticking with a corded stick model such HV390UK or HV390UKT as the as these tend to be able to hold more mess and of course don't need to be charged

 What’s the Difference Between the Two Shark Models?